Nayrouz: Decline

 The festival was frequently repressed by authorities and theologians in medieval Cairo.
 The Abbasid governor of Egypt ordered transvestites who participated in the festival to march around a mosque in Old Cairo in 913 to be ridiculed, and in 946 the custom of spraying water during the festival was banned.
 In 974, al-Muizz forbade the lighting of bonfires and spraying water on the festival, and in 1023 the "play with water" was banned once again.
 Some time prior to 1198, celebrations were interdicted.
 In 1380, the play with water was banned again, and individuals were punished in public, including having their hands chopped off.
 In 1385, Sultan Barquq ordered the celebrations to be abolished altogether, and officials arrested those found participating in the festival.
 According to another source, until 1389 only the sprinkling of water and beating with leather were allowed; the lighting of bonfires was restricted to the dwelling of the Copts.

 During the Nayrouz of 1435, no festivities were seen because of the sultan's ban.
 About that time, the historian al-Maqrizi remarked on the disappearance of the festival altogether.
-Despite the efforts to repress the celebration, it appears to have survived in some form in Egyptian provinces up until the beginning of the 20th century, potentially due to the distance from the central bureaucracy.
+Despite the efforts to repress the celebration, in the 1860s-70s and in 1914, a German doctor named Klunzinger and a man named Leeder both observed processions of the Emir in Upper Egyptian villages.
+In the early 19th century, a French artist named Rifaud observed a similar procession, which he depicted as featuring men, women, and children in the procession carrying dates.
+Its survival was potentially due to the distance from the central bureaucracy.